yellowmessenger/documentation/docs/platform_concepts/appConfiguration/freshteam.md

 **Return Value**
-Retrieve Job posting information integration node returns value of object type, use object variable as an output variable.
+Retrieve Job posting information integration node returns the value of object type, use object variable as an output variable.

 ## 2. Configuration